 Duration of Coverage

-Starting and ending coverage is simple and convenient.
-Choose a coverage start date that works for you – anywhere from 24 hours up to 60 days after applying.
+Choosing when to start and end coverage is simple and convenient.
+Pick a coverage start date that works for you – anywhere from 24 hours up to 60 days after applying.
 You also may cancel your coverage at any time, with no penalty.
 To ensure you’re completely satisfied with your coverage, Pivot Health even offers a 10-day “free look” period.
-Should you purchase a plan and cancel within the first 10 days – assuming you haven’t filed any claims – you’ll receive a full refund of your premium.
+Should you purchase a plan and cancel within the first 10 days – and you haven’t filed any claims – you’ll receive a full refund of your premium.

 No Provider Network Restrictions